Jayne Mansfield: Death

-In 1967, Mansfield was in Biloxi, Mississippi, for an engagement at the Gus Stevens Supper Club.
-After two appearances on the evening of June 28, Mansfield, Sam Brody (her attorney and companion), their driver Ronnie Harrison (age 20), and three of her children – Miklós, Zoltán, and Mariska – left Biloxi after midnight in a 1966 Buick Electra 225.
-Their destination was New Orleans, where Mansfield was to appear on WDSU's Midday Show the next day.
-At about 2:25 a.m. on June 29, on U.S. Highway 90, 1 mi west of the Rigolets Bridge, the Buick crashed at high speed into the rear of a 'Johnson' tractor-trailer, driven by a Mr. Rambo, that had slowed down for an approaching insecticide fog-spraying truck which was flashing a red light.
-The three adults in the front seat died instantly.
+On June 28, 1967, Mansfield was in Biloxi, Mississippi, for an engagement at the Gus Stevens Supper Club.
+After midnight, Mansfield; her attorney and partner Sam Brody; Ronald B. Harrison, a 19-year-old driver for the Gus Stevens Supper Club, who was driving; three of her children; and her four Chihuahuas left Biloxi for New Orleans, where Mansfield was to appear on WDSU's Midday Show.
+At about 2:25 a.m. on June 29, on U.S. Highway 90, 1 mi west of the Rigolets Bridge, their car crashed while traveling between 60 and 80 mph into the rear of a tractor-trailer that had slowed down from 50 to 35 mph due to an approaching mosquito insecticide fog-spraying truck that was flashing a red light.
+The three adults in the front seat and two of the dogs died instantly.
 The children, asleep in the rear seat, survived with minor injuries.
+They were rushed to Ochsner Foundation Hospital, where Mickey Hargitay arrived that same day after learning what had happened.

 Reports that Mansfield was decapitated are untrue, although she suffered severe head trauma.
-This urban legend started with the appearance in police photographs of the crashed car with its top virtually sheared off, and what resembled a blonde-haired head tangled in the car's smashed windshield.
-However, Mansfield's death certificate, which states her immediate cause of death to be "crushed skull with avulsion of cranium and brain," rules this out.
-The identity of the head-like shape has not been definitively determined, but it is debated to have been either a wig that Mansfield was wearing or carrying, the top portion of her real hair and scalp, or "something else entirely."
+This urban legend started with the appearance in police photographs of the crashed car with its top virtually sheared off and what resembled a blonde-haired head tangled in the car's smashed windshield.
+Mansfield's death certificate gives her immediate cause of death as "crushed skull with avulsion of cranium and brain".
+The identity of the head-like shape has not been definitively determined, but it is speculated to have been either a wig Mansfield was wearing or carrying, the top of her real hair and scalp, or something else.
 After her death, the National Highway Traffic Safety Administration recommended requiring an underride guard (a strong bar made of steel tubing) on all tractor-trailers; the trucking industry was slow to adopt this change.
-In America, the underride guard is sometimes known as a "Mansfield bar", or an "ICC bumper".
+In America, the underride guard is sometimes known as a "Mansfield bar."

-Mansfield's funeral took place on July 3 in Pen Argyl, Pennsylvania.
-The service was conducted by Charles Montgomery, a pastor of the Zion Methodist Church.
-A private funeral service was held at the chapel of the Pullis Funeral Home.
-A Methodist minister conducted her funeral ceremony.
-Mickey Hargitay was the only ex-husband present at the funeral.
-Mansfield was interred in Fairview Cemetery, southeast of Pen Argyl, beside her father Herbert Palmer.